Rutgers logo

 Staying Connected

 The Scarletter is the school's seasonal newsletter, reporting on student, alumni, faculty, and staff research, achievements, and impact.
+You can learn more about the Scarletter and read past issues here.

 Public Health Will Change the World